-1. Not more than one ounce of marijuana is guilty of a Class 1 misdemeanor;

-- 2. More than one ounce but not more than five pounds of marijuana is guilty of a Class 6 felony; - 3.
-More than five pounds of marijuana is guilty of a Class 5 felony.
+- 1. Not more than one ounce of marijuana is guilty of a Class 1 misdemeanor; - 2.
+More than one ounce but not more than five pounds of marijuana is guilty of a Class 5 felony; - 3.
+More than five pounds of marijuana is guilty of a felony punishable by imprisonment of not less than five nor more than 30 years.